VenNeptury/NitroSniper/README.md

+# THIS MODULE IS DEPRECATED.
+Use the much faster and easier to use https://github.com/Vendicated/NitroSniperCs instead

 ## Nitro Sniper

 > :warning: **THIS TOOL VIOLATES DISCORDS TERMS OF SERVICE.
 USING IT MIGHT LEAD TO A PERMAMENT TERMINATION OF YOUR ACCOUNT.
 USE AT YOUR OWN RISK**